 - Define productive resources.

-- Apply the use of productive resources when building a house in Minecraft.
+- Analyze their use in building a home in Minecraft.

-2. Tell them when they finish their houses they will compare them to those of the other teams in terms of
+Tell students after they finish their houses they will compare them to those of the other teams by comparing:

 a.
 Living space (Number of bedrooms?
 Living room?
 Kitchen?)